-Cannabis, which is also known as marijuana dates as far back as 10’000 BC where in Ancient China, the plant was used for making clothes, rope and for medicinal purposes.
+Cannabis dates as far back as 10’000 BC where in Ancient China, the plant was used for making clothes, rope and for medicinal purposes.
 While the plant suffered from stigma and controversy over the last few decades, the plant has started to make a bit of a comeback in recent years.

 Medical cannabis is cannabis that is recommended by a medical expert for treating certain aliments, whether they are mental or physical.
 Lately medical cannabis has been a common practice, and this is due to scientific evidence.

-We have articles dedicated to producing information on the most popular strains, and products of the medical cannabis industry.
+We have articles dedicated to producing information on the most popular strains and products of the medical cannabis industry.
 We supply product reviews and all the information you need to know about medical cannabis and its market.

 cannabisMD is one of the largest online libraries containing articles on medical cannabis / medical marijuana and its therapeutics effects in treating aliments.